What Is A Wart?

-What Are Seborrhoeic Warts?
+Introduction to Seborrhoeic Warts?

 Seborrhoeic warts tend to appear from the early to mid fourties onwards.
 They can sometimes run in families.
 We do not know the cause of seborrhoeic warts.
-Some patients develop several and sometimes many seborrhoeic warts as they become older.
+Some patients develop several and sometimes many of these keratotic lesions as they become older.
 Also, as time goes by, each wart tends to grow slightly and become darker.
 Sometimes they can fall off by themselves, particularly if they are quite brittle while the fatty ones do not tend to fall of easily.
 Sometimes a wart can get a bit inflamed and can fall off afterwards.
 They can occur anywhere on your body, other than on your palms or soles.

-Is a seborrhoeic wart serious?
+Is a Seborrhoeic Wart serious?

 No, they are not.
 Seborrhoeic warts are benign.
 That means they do not spread and they are not cancerous.
 The main problem is that they can sometimes look unsightly, particularly if they develop on your face.

 Very rare cases have been reported of a type of skin cancer called melanoma developing within a keratosis.
 We do not know if this is just a coincidence or whether it represents a true cancer change in the seborrheic wart.
 If you do notice a change in a seborrhoeic wart, it is worth getting your doctor to examine it.

 While we may call them warts it is a little confusing as wart virus is not the cause.
 They are not infectious.